tommasofacchin/TikTok-ban-social-network-analysis/README.md

 Python project that analyzes Reddit discussions about the TikTok ban in the USA and the growing interest in Xiaohongshu.
 The project combines **data collection via Reddit API**, **network analysis with NetworkX**, and **sentiment analysis using NLP (VADER)** to study user interactions, communities, and sentiment expressed in online debates.

 I dedicated a lot of time and effort to this project because I really enjoyed working on it.
 It introduced me to social network analysis and natural language processing.
-The work was done entirely without using generative AI tools and was quite challenging for me, as I don't have echnical writing skills.
+The work was done entirely without using generative AI tools and was quite challenging for me, as I don't have technical writing skills.

 ---